 If you are still confused between quick Format and Full Format.
 Read the answers below and make yourself clear about formatting.
 Leave your queries in the comment section so that we can answer you!

-A quick format is sufficient as long as you are still the owner and intend to use the drive again.
-A full format is a smart alternative to ensure that the drive is in perfect working order if you suspect it may have problems.
+A quick format is suitable if you're still the owner and intend to use the drive again, but a full format is a better option if you suspect the drive may have issues, as it ensures the drive is in perfect working order.

-When you select Quick Format, the partition's files are deleted, but the disc is not checked for damaged sectors.
-If your hard drive has already been formatted and you are confident it is not damaged, only choose this option.
+When you select Quick Format, the partition's files are deleted, but the disc is not checked for damaged sectors, making it a faster option, but potentially less reliable.
+It's best to choose this option only if you're confident the hard drive is not damaged and has already been formatted.